DersimAbbas/AzureFunctionDemo/README.md

    git clone https://github.com/DersimAbbas/AzureFunctionDemo

 2. **Locate the project folder and open the project with visual studio.**
+3.**Add a new JSON file to the project or copy your existing one "host.json".Either way your new JSON file should be called: local.settings.json
+4. in this json file add this code:
+6. ```yaml
+   {
+         {
+       "IsEncrypted": false,
+       "Values": {
+           "AzureWebJobsStorage": "",
+           "FUNCTIONS_WORKER_RUNTIME": "dotnet-isolated"
+       }

+   }

-3. **Install Twilio package via nuget package manager console or the solution, "Twilio" the one with the most downloads (60m+ downloads).**
+7. **Install Twilio package via nuget package manager console or the solution, "Twilio" the one with the most downloads (60m+ downloads).**
-4. **Follow the instructions to create A Twilio Account and set up your phone number in the Whatsapp Sandbox.
+8. **Follow the instructions to create A Twilio Account and set up your phone number in the Whatsapp Sandbox.
 On Twilios Website.**
 You can find WhatsApp sandbox after creating an account here:
 <img src="https://i.gyazo.com/d3576a6736f2cb011653774f788509e2.png" alt="Screenshot Description">

-5. **After your account setup with Twilio now its time to download ngrok for local testing without creating azure resources.**
+9. **After your account setup with Twilio now its time to download ngrok for local testing without creating azure resources.**

 ## Ngrok Download and setup.
 1.**Create a free account on Ngroks website.**